TL;DR — Key Takeaway

 Connecticut homeowners scroll social media daily — and unlike Google, where people are actively searching, Facebook and Instagram let you show up before someone even realizes they need a new roof or kitchen.
 That's the power of interruption marketing done well: you plant the seed with a striking project photo or video, and when the need arises, you're the first company they think of.

 Meta's ad platform (which covers both Facebook and Instagram) offers hyper-local targeting that's hard to beat.
 You can show ads only to homeowners within a 15-mile radius of your service area, filter by household income, home ownership status, and even recent life events like "recently moved."
-For a contractor in Hartford or Fairfield County, that precision means your budget isn't wasted on renters or people three states away.
+For a contractor in Hartford or Fairfield County, that precision means your budget reaches actual homeowners in your area, not renters or people three states away.

-The biggest mistake contractors make with Facebook ads is boosting posts from their business page and hoping for the best.
-That's not a strategy — it's a donation to Meta.
+A common approach with Facebook ads is boosting posts from a business page without a defined strategy.
+While boosting gets reach, it doesn't provide the targeting, tracking, or structure of a proper campaign.
 Instead, use Ads Manager and build a proper campaign structure.

 Quick Tip